artefactual/atom-docs/user-manual/add-edit-content/rights.rst

    provides a dedicated search box for searching existing rights holders in the system.
 For more information on using the Rights holders dedicated search box, see: :ref:`dedicated-search-rights`.
-The list of rights holders can be browsed by "most recent" or "alphabetic" via the :ref:`recurring-sort-button` on the page.
+The list of rights holders can be sorted by "Date modified", "Name", or "Identifier" via the :ref:`recurring-sort-button` on the page.

 .. image:: images/browse-rightsholders.*
    :align: center